 Long story short, prince Mugalan finally came back from India with an army.
 There was no real battle between the two brothers.
 King Kashyapa’s elephant got stuck in the mud.
 And in the attempt to get it out of mud, his troops thought the king is preparing to retreat.
 So they ran away from the battle.
 Seeing his soldiers fleeing the field, king Kashyapa had no other choice and took his own life.
 Which ended the fight.
 King Mugalan abandoned Sigiriya and shifted the capital back to Anuradhapura.

 How to visit Sigiriya today;

-Sigiriya is difficult to access by public transport alone.
+You can of course also visit without a driver/guidem however it is a bit difficult to access by public transport alone.
 No trains are running there.
 And even if you take a bus, you will have to change between multiple buses just to get closer to the rock fortress.
 Therefore it is highly recommended that you hire a vehicle with a driver to go and visit Sigiriya.

 The view from Pidurangala.

 The best views of the Sigiriya is seen from the Pidurangala rock just next to it.

 The best time to climb Pidurangala is in the early morning to watch the sunrise.
 The two rocks are placed in such a way that the sunrises with Lion’s rock on the backdrop.
 It is a stunning sight to see, especially when there are dramatic cloud formations in the area.

 Kandy is the last of the Sri Lankan kingdoms.
 Afterward, the entire country fell into British occupation.The central placement of the Kandy kingdom protected it for a few centuries.
 Against the invasion of the colonial powers, who had control over the lowlands of the rest of the country.